-- The existing language requiring time limits for campers could lead to a loophole where a camper simply switches sites or forgoes one night to renew the time limit. - Apparent discrepancies between the consolidated use table and the campground standards have been corrected. - 100-foot-wide opaque buffers are required for all three campground types. - More clarity is provided on what types of trailers and RVs are permitted in each campground type. - Semi-developed and Developed campgrounds are required to be served by public sewer and water.
+- The existing language requiring time limits for campers could lead to a loophole where a camper simply switches sites or forgoes one night to renew the time limit. - Apparent discrepancies between the consolidated use table and the campground standards have been corrected. - 100-foot-wide opaque buffers are required for all three campground types. - Semi-developed and Developed campgrounds are required to be served by public sewer and water. - Primitive campgrounds are limited to 15 sites. - With the exception T1 Natural Preserve zone, there are no restrictions on size of RVs.